LifnaJos/Blockchain-Platforms-HBCC601/PPT/Experiment_List.md

 1. Primitive Data Types, Variables, Functions - pure, view
 2. Inputs and Outputs to Functions
 3. Visibility, Modifiers and Constructors
-4. Control Flow : if-else, loops
+4. Control Flow: if-else, loops
-5. Data Structures : Arrays, Mappings, structs, enums
+5. Data Structures: Arrays, Mappings, structs, enums
 6. Data Locations
-7. Transactions : Ether and wei, Gas and Gas Price, Sending Transactions
+7. Transactions: Ether and wei, Gas and Gas Price, Sending Transactions

 *Outcome :*
 1. Understood the basics of Solidity Programming in writing Smart Contracts and Deploying them on the Remix VM.
 2. Successfully performed the Assignments given in the Tutorial.
 3. Prepare a document with Aim, Tasks performed, Program, Output and Conclusion.

-## Experiment  No: 3

-*AIM:* Implement the embedding wallet (Metamask) and transaction using Solidity
+## Experiment  No: 3 - Implement the embedding wallet (Metamask) and transaction using Solidity

 *Task to be performed:*
 - [Follow the GitHub repository for the experiment](https://github.com/LifnaJos/Embedding-Metamask-wallet-with-Remix-IDE-and-perform-transactions/tree/main#readme)